Benefits of raising multilingual and bilingual children

 Raising multilingual or bilingual children is good not only for your children, but also for your family and your community.

-For your child, speaking more than one language easily is linked to:
+For children, speaking more than one language is often linked to:

-- better academic results – this is because bilingual children can often concentrate better, have better analytical skills and are better at multitasking
+- better academic results – this is because multilingual or bilingual children can often concentrate better, are better at solving problems, understand language structures better, and are better at multitasking

-For your family, bilingualism and developing your native language in your children:
+For your family, multilingualism and developing your language in your children:

 - improves communication among your family members

 - makes it easier for you and your children to be part of your culture